mathiasertl/django-xmpp-http-upload/README.md

 ### 0.4.2 (TBR)

 * Increase length of `type` column to 255 characters (we sometimes encounter up to 80 characters).
+* If a user does not match any ACL from the `XMPP_HTTP_UPLOAD_ACCESS` setting, all uploads are denied.
-* Add some more tests to the test suite.
+* Add many more tests to the test suite.
 * Use isort to sort imports, increase textwidth to 110 chars.
 * Add new setup.py commands to run the test-suite or code quality tests.
 * Add new setup.py command to generate a coverage report for the test suite.
 * Use [Travis CI](https://travis-ci.org/) to run the test-suite and code quality tests in all supported Python and Django Versions.

 ### 0.4.1 (2016-03-19)